SEMS Laboratories and Facilities

 - Dynamic Mechanical Analysis (DMA)

-The school houses a suite of instruments for the accurate measurement of thermoelectric materials in bulk or thin film form, including:
+We house a suite of instruments for the accurate measurement of thermoelectric materials in bulk or thin film form, including:

 - Laser Flash Analyzer (Netzsch 453 LFA)